 Connecting FRITZ!Repeater to a router from another manufacturer

 The FRITZ!Repeater easily and efficiently adds an additional wireless access point to your home network.
-This way you will even have ideal wireless reception and high-speed connections to the internet and home network outside the wireless range (WiFi) of your router.
+This way you will even have ideal wireless reception and high-speed connections to the internet and home network outside the Wi-Fi range of your router.
 The FRITZ!Repeater adopts the wireless access information from the router and can be used directly by all wireless devices in the home network.

 The FRITZ!Repeater also makes cable TV offered by your cable provider (DVB-C) available in the home network in the form of an IP stream.
 That means that you do not have to miss your favorite show when another family member is already using the television.